y00ga-sec/Forensike/README.md

 - `toolsDir` : Specify the folder in which you want to write the `forensike_results.txt` with parsed hashes.
 The script also provides you with 2 files `lsass.txt` which contains the LSASS EPROCESS address in the crash dump you will generate and the `hashes.txt` which is the raw output of mimilib.dll.
 If the script did not properly quit or if you need to debug it, these 2 files can help you.
 - The script uses WMI queries to retrieve some information
 - Disk space Estimation : The script roughly calculates how large the final crash dump will be on the target system and tell you which target disk has the most avalaible space, so you know if there is have enough space on the target to welcome the crash dump before lauching the attack
 - `Metadata` : Uses rcedit-x64.exe to tamper with DumpIt.exe metadate.
-Helps if you need bypass detection rules based on filename or description AND if the EDR let's you load new executable broken signature
+Helps if you need bypassing detection rules based on filename or description AND if the EDR let's you load new executable broken signature

 Enjoy !